Sellers-Industry/synthetic-dataset-generator/readme.md

 ## Description
 The folder structure is simple.
 A `backgrounds` folder which contains the backgrounds that will be used, each of these will only be used onced.
 These background images can only be png.
 There is then an `objects` directory, inside this directory you will place another folder with PNG images it in.
 For examples, lets say we want to add a laptop class, create a folder `objects/laptop`, there is then a `objects/laptop/annotations` folder which you place the annotations in and an `objects/laptop/images` where laptop images (PNG) in that folder.
 You can use [ Make Sense AI ](makesense.ai) to create the annoations.
 All final images are exported as PNG to ensure support of Tensorflow.
+An annotation is not required for an images.
+If there is no image it the program will place the bounding box around the full placed image.

 The output model in the Tensorflow format, with an `output/images` which contains all the images created and will have a `output/annotations` folder with all the xml annotations.